 Epidemiology is the branch of medicine that deals with the incidence, distribution, and possible control of diseases and other factors relating to health.
-A Master of Public Health (MPH) in Epidemiology equips students to apply biostatistical research methods to uncover the patterns, causes and effects of disease, and ultimately help solve public health issues to keep populations healthy.
+A Master of Public Health (MPH) with a Certificate in Epidemiology equips students to apply biostatistical research methods to uncover the patterns, causes and effects of disease, and ultimately help solve public health issues to keep populations healthy.

 An MPH from Benedictine University gives you the advanced knowledge and skills to move into a role as an epidemiologist.
 In your courses, you’ll learn how to:

 - Use biostatistic methods to address, analyze and solve problems in public health.

 - Acquire skills in statistical and epidemiological software applications including Excel, SPSS, SurveyMonkey and EpiInfo.

 - Study patterns of illness and injury in populations to prevent and control health problems.

 - Apply fundamental research principles and methods to improve population health.

 - Develop a survey instrument, collect and analyze data, and develop and communicate findings clearly.

 With a median annual starting salary of $74,560 with a projected job growth rate of 30 percent*, it’s easy to see why a career in Epidemiology is enticing.

 These professionals are dispatched to various locations around the nation and the world when an outbreak occurs.
 They are tasked with identifying a disease, determining its cause and working to prevent it from spreading.